immunefi-team/Bounty_Boosts/Alchemix/31141 - [SC - Critical] Permanent freezing of unclaimed yield of reward....md

 # Permanent freezing of unclaimed yield of reward tokens in Bribe contract when attackers maliciously exploit voter.poke()

-Submitted on Mon May 13 2024 04:11:55 GMT-0400 (Atlantic Standard Time) by @perseverance for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 13th 2024 at 10:11:55 UTC by @perseverance for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31141